MRYingLEE/ContextualChat/README.md

 # ContextualChat
 ContextualChat launches an XMPP MUC web chat (actually jcbrand/converse.js at https://github.com/jcbrand/converse.js) with a predefined topic according to the context.
 Instead usually people launches a chat by choosing a contact or MUC (group chat room) at first without context.
+BTW, this is a side product of my Hotline.Chat project.

+## LIVE Demo
 A LIVE demo is at https://bizchat.us/roledemo/index.html.

-BTW, this is a side product of my Hotline.Chat project.
+## Usage
+1. This demo uses jcbrand/converse.js (https://github.com/jcbrand/converse.js), but the method should work with other XMPP Web Chat also, such as Jappix Mini (https://github.com/jappix/jappix).
+2. This is only a simple demo.
+You may use the method and source code in your way.